The House on Carroll Street: Plot

 Emily Crane, a picture editor for Life magazine, is fired after refusing to give names to a 1951 House Un-American Activities Committee.
 She then takes a part-time job as companion/reader to an elderly woman.
 One day she overhears a noisy argument in a neighboring house.
 Outside, she eavesdrops through an open window.
 One of the occupants is the committee's main Senate prosecutor, Ray Salwen.
 The elderly man he is talking to speaks only German; a younger man named Stefan, whom Emily had earlier asked for directions, is interpreting their confrontation.

 Emily meets Stefan on the street again and attempts to press him for information.
 When he rebuffs her, she follows him to a cemetery, where he demands to know why she is interested.
-They arrange to meet later a book shop, but are accosted by two US Immigration agents, panicking Stefan.
+They arrange to meet later at a book shop, but are accosted by two US Immigration agents, panicking Stefan.
 He and Emily escape their pursuit; but before Stefan can tell Emily more, he is murdered by a knife-wielding assassin.
 During the crime scene investigation, the police find a list of four names in Stefan's pocket, and Emily insists that they search the house where she overheard the argument.

 The police are skeptical of Emily's story, so she decides to search the house herself; the assassin reappears, but is thwarted by FBI agent Cochran, who has been keeping an eye on Emily for several days.
 After a scuffle, the assassin flees, and Cochran takes Emily home — but not before she picks up a book with a woman's name and a date written inside the cover.
 Cochran and his partner, Hackett, deduce that the name is actually that of a ship, which will be arriving in the Port of New York City the next day.
 Cochran and Emily observe the ship's arrival, but the intrigue grows when Cochran notes government officials present to receive some of the passengers.